 Please install MySQL database firstly.
 Once MySQL is ready, we can configure MSS to work with MySQL.

-In MSS, please click menu "Data / System information / Remote database".
+In MSS, please click menu "Data / System / Remote database".
 In the pop-up dialog, please fill your MySQL database information there.
 Then, please restart MSS to enable it.

 Once MSS works well with MySQL, MSS will create tables in MySQL automatically when MSS is start-up.
 Then, we can continue our configurations.